taogen-docs/resources-of-learning/directions/java-resources.md

 - Spring Boot in Practice (2022) by Somnath Musib
 - Learning Spring Boot 2.0
 - Spring Boot Persistence Best Practices: Optimize Java Persistence Performance in Spring Boot Applications (2020) by Anghel Leonard

+Dropwizard

+>Dropwizard is a Java framework for developing RESTful web services.
+It combines several existing libraries and frameworks into a coherent package with a focus on simplicity, performance, and production readiness.
+Dropwizard is particularly well-suited for building microservices and is favored for its opinionated approach to the development lifecycle, emphasizing rapid development and deployment.

+Quarkus

+>Quarkus is a Kubernetes-native, Java-based framework designed specifically for building cloud-native applications.
+Developed by Red Hat, Quarkus emphasizes developer productivity and minimal resource usage, making it ideal for microservices architecture and serverless computing.

+Micronaut

+>Micronaut is a modern, JVM-based framework designed for building microservices and serverless applications.
+It was developed by Object Computing, Inc. and is known for its lightweight architecture, efficient dependency injection, and rapid startup times.
+Micronaut is particularly well-suited for cloud-native development, providing developers with the tools needed to create highly performant applications.

+Vert.x

+>Vert.x is a toolkit for building reactive applications on the Java Virtual Machine (JVM).
+It provides a polyglot framework that supports a wide range of programming languages (including Java, Kotlin, Groovy, JavaScript, and Ruby) and is designed for high performance and scalability, making it suitable for modern cloud-native applications, microservices, and event-driven architectures.

 ### Web Services